StevenBlack/vocab/vocabulary.md

 ### colloquy
 Conversation, more like a formal dialogue than a casual chat.
-The kind of thing that goes on between a talk show host and his guest, or between two speakers at a symposium; hence the academic word colloquium.

 ### colophon